-Today I’m focussing on the recently announced changes to Airbnb, a few days ago C.E.O.
+Today I’m focusing on the recently announced changes to Airbnb, a few days ago C.E.O.
 Brian Cheskey presented the 2018 changes that will shape the company’s future.
-If you haven’t seen the video of his presentation, here it is.
 It’s interesting but also 50 minutes long, so if you’re a little short on time right now, I’ve pulled out the five developments that he presents.

 Brian dives straight in and outlines a key issue that they face – Airbnb is still considered an alternative with some people saying ‘na, Airbnb isn’t for me’.
 They want to change this, they want there to be an Airbnb option for everyone.
 It’s an ambitious goal.